-Sam McCloud is a Marshal from a Taos, New Mexico, who takes a temporary assignment in the New York City Police.
+Sam McCloud is a Marshal from Taos, New Mexico, who takes a temporary assignment in the New York City Police Department.
 His keen sense of detail and detecting subtle clues, learned from his experience, enable him to nab unsuspecting criminals despite his unbelieving boss.

-Considered one of the most violent television series of its era, "Mannix" followed the adventures of L.A. private eye Joe Mannix, who first worked for a detective agency known as Intertect, which relied heavily on computers and a large network of operatives.
+Considered one of the most violent television series of its era, this show followed the adventures of Los Angeles, California private investigator Joe Mannix, who first worked for a detective agency known as Intertect, which relied heavily on computers and a large network of operatives.
 In the second season, Mannix opened his own agency, with police widow Peggy Fair working for him as his secretary.
-Each episode featured plenty of fistfights, car chases and shootouts.Written by
+Each episode featured plenty of fistfights, car chases, and shoot-outs.Written by

 Marty McKee <email@example.com>

 13 of 14 people found this review helpful.

 Was this review helpful to you?